AndrewDiles/deezbotbois/README.md

 # Reminders

-### Level Goals
-- Melee only: Bushido
-- Ranged only: Hotshot
-- Ram only: Guts
-- No damage taken: Golden Standard
-- No movement: Last stand
-- Win in under x ticks: Speed demon
-- Win with more than x capacitor: Power Hog

 ### Application of Rules
 - Test each tick for changes to bot durability.
 - Set a maximum number of passable Ticks without a change to cause a draw